austriapro/ebinterface-standards/README.md

 ##Prerequisites

 Please note, that the RTR Web Service is not open to the public, but requires credentials for its HTTP basic authentication in order to be accessed.
-Username and password must be provided in a properties file named ```rtr.properties``` which must contain the following values:
+Username and password must be provided in a properties file named ```rtr.properties```, which must contain the following values:

 ```
 rtr.username=<username>